barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 The option `-j` lets `make` run multiple threads, which speeds up compilation.
 Here I've used 4, which is suitable for a quad-core machine.

 The system will build ITK and then ANTs.
-Using these default settings, installation will take approximately 1 hour.
+Using these default settings, installation will take approximately 40 minutes.
 You can speed it up by turning off `RUN_LONG_TESTS`.

 ## Copy scripts